Grumman F-14 Tomcat U.S Navy

 • Matchbox kit: a very rough kit with the well known trenches but I liked the decals at that time

-In 1/32 there is the massive and expensive Tamiya kit and since 2010 from Trumpeter.
+In 1/32 there is the massive and expensive Tamiya F-14A kit and since 2010 from Trumpeter.
 The 1/32 Revell kit also many years ago issued in this scale is much cheaper and in areas much better (better cockpit detailing).

 Various kits have been re-issued, with small changes to the parts and with added newer parts of metal.